Back to Blog

 Type 7 — The Enthusiast

 • Core motivation: To be happy.
-Fill life with exciting experiences and stay clear of pain. 🎉
+Pack life with bright experiences and stay several steps clear of pain. 🎉

-• Strengths: Optimistic, versatile, and the spark of energy in any room.
+• Strengths: Optimistic, versatile, the jolt of energy that wakes a room up.

-• Growth: Type 5's focus turns scattered joy into lasting fulfillment. 🎯
+• Growth: Type 5's focus is what turns scattered fun into something that actually lands. 🎯

 • Familiar figure: Robin Williams, Jim Carrey.